-On a personal level, I have a profound interest in electronic and ambient music.
+On a personal level, I am interested in electronic and ambient music.

 If of any interest, here is my CV.